-It is an important financial ratio and is the inverse of PE ratio (price-to-earnings ratio).
+It is an important financial ratio and is the inverse of the P/E ratio (price-to-earnings ratio).
 However, it fails to give the same level of insight into the stock’s valuation as the PE.
 Thus, we can say, the earning yield is only a good measure to assess the rate of return on investment.
 However, it is more helpful when comparing potential returns among different securities.
-When comparing companies, we prefer companies with a higher yield assuming the companies are identical.
+We prefer companies with a higher yield when comparing companies, assuming the companies are identical.

 Uses of Earnings Yield

-- Investment managers find this ratio useful to define the optimal asset allocation in the portfolio of the client.
-On the other hand, investors use the metric to find out the asset that is underpriced or overpriced.
+- Investment managers find this helpful ratio to define the optimal asset allocation in the client’s portfolio.
+On the other hand, investors use the metric to determine the underpriced or overpriced asset.

 - Usually, investors and portfolio managers compare the yield of the market index, such as the S&P 500, with the prevailing interest rates, like the 10-year Treasury yield.
 If the 10-year Treasury yield is more than the index yield, then the stocks as a whole could be overvalued.
 If the Treasury yield is less, then the stocks are undervalued

 - Managers also use the earnings yield to find out the dividend payout ratio, or the proportion of the earnings that the company pays as dividends to its shareholders.
 One can calculate the dividend payout with the help of earnings yield and dividend yield.
 The formula for the same is: